-SAP HANA Basis Administrator is a Strategic Role
+SAP HANA Basis Administrator Is a Strategic Role

 This is key to harnessing SAP’s simplification plan.
 Since the release of SAP HANA, SAP has worked to simplify and unify their product offerings.
-This isn’t just about offering fewer products that do more — it’s about modernizing the way both the company and its users adopt and maintain technology.
+This isn’t just about offering fewer products that do more—it’s about modernizing the way both the company and its users adopt and maintain technology.

 For users, that modernization starts with the migration to SAP S/4HANA.
-Companies have invested extensively in the previous generation of SAP products, along with expertise, hardware and support services.
+Companies have invested extensively in the previous generation of SAP products, along with expertise, hardware, and support services.
 Moving to HANA can be a complicated, multi-phase project.
-The SAP Basis administrator must work with the migration team and other stakeholders to help plan the most beneficial transition possible, balancing cost, technological priorities, disruption and other factors.
+The SAP Basis administrator must work with the migration team and other stakeholders to help plan the most beneficial transition possible, balancing cost, technological priorities, disruption, and other factors.

 That’s just the start.
-In the HANA era, upgrades should be frequent, affordable and non-disruptive so that companies can leverage new technology as it becomes available.
-Most companies are nowhere near that goal, and many struggle to keep up with new technology, evolving security threats and disaster recovery.
+In the HANA era, upgrades should be frequent, affordable, and non-disruptive so that companies can leverage new technology as it becomes available.
+Most companies are nowhere near that goal, and many struggle to keep up with new technology, evolving security threats, and disaster recovery.

 Along with upgrading their software, these organizations need to upgrade the way they manage their software.
 SAP Basis administrators need to be critical of their own approach to Basis maintenance, as well as the way it functions within the organization as a whole, and must have the flexibility to modernize that approach.

-SAP Basis Admins Requires Tactical Insight
+SAP Basis Admins Need Tactical Insight

-- How memory management strategies such as HANA Dynamic Tiering can conserve resources
+- How memory management strategies such as HANA dynamic tiering can conserve resources

 - Upcoming upgrades, such as moving new resources to the cloud or merging multiple environments into one HANA landscape